fernandocandeiatorres/fernandocandeiatorres/README.md

 ## I'm a undergraduate computer science student at UFCG (Brazil)

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Javascript, HTML, CSS and React
-- 👯 I’m looking to collaborate on other Django and Python projects!
+- 👯 I’m looking to collaborate on other projects!

 ### Connect with me: